au-research/raid-metadata/rtd/docs/source/core/dates.rst

 **Examples**: ``2023-08-28``; ``2023-08``; ``2023``

-**Note**: Only year is required, month and day are optional (but recommended when available).
+**Note**: only year is required, month and day are optional (but recommended when available).
 An end date should be supplied when a project concludes.
-Providing an end date terminates active management of and Registration Agency / Owner responsibility for a RAiD; once a RAiD has an end date, it is archival only.
+Providing an end date terminates active management of and Registration Agency / owner responsibility for a RAiD.
+Once a RAiD has an end date, it is archival only.